 The trial of trans-Atlantic hijacker Raffaelo Minichiello resumed in Rome today (Thursday) after a month's postponement due to a lawyers' strike.

-The trial of trans-Atlantic hijacker Raffaelo Minichiello resumed in Rome today (Thursday) after a month's postponement due to a lawyers' strike.
+Background: The trial of trans-Atlantic hijacker Raffaelo Minichiello resumed in Rome today (Thursday) after a month's postponement due to a lawyers' strike.
 The 20-year-old Vietnam war hero faces charges ranging from kidnapping to the illegal carrying of military weapons.